MontiCore/EmbeddedMontiArc/README.md

 The `pom.xml` file also contains a list of **plugins** for the build process.
 This is the way of configuring the steps of the build process in maven.
 They are executed when running the `mvn install ...` command.

-The plugin handling java compilation is `maven-compiler-plugin`, the plugin handling the testing is `maven-surefire-plugin`. `maven-shade-plugin` handles the creation of the *fat-jar* (jar containing all the dependencies that can be executed a standalone).
+The plugin handling java compilation is `maven-compiler-plugin`, the plugin handling the testing is `maven-surefire-plugin`.
+The `maven-shade-plugin` plugin handles the creation of the *fat-jar* (jar containing all the dependencies that can be executed as standalone).

 The `license-maven-plugin` plugin will check that the content of a specified license file is at the top of all the files of the project.
 When adding new files to the project, it is good to run maven once before commiting to include the license headers in the new files.